CS-DS-125/125book/py4e_rst/02-variables.rst

 .. index:: string

 A *value* is one of the basic things a program works with, like a letter or a number.
-The values we have seen so far are 1, 2, and “Hello, World!”
+The values we have seen so far are 1, 2, and "Hello, World!"

-These values belong to different *types*: 2 is an integer, and “Hello, World!” is a *string*, so called because it contains a “string” of letters.
+These values belong to different *types*: 2 is an integer, and "Hello, World!" is a *string*, so called because it contains a "string" of letters.
 You (and the interpreter) can identify strings because they are enclosed in quotation marks.